 - Keep your dog at a healthy weight.
 When dogs are obese or overweight, they become more susceptible to illnesses and diseases as they age.

-- Visit your veterinarian at least twice per year, regardless of whether your dog is healthy.
+- Visit your veterinarian at least twice yearly, regardless of whether your dog is healthy.
 A twice-yearly visit to the vet allows you to monitor your dog’s physical and mental changes as he ages.

 Be prepared for dementia in senior dogs